aman-deep739/Hop-Petclinic/README.md

 In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.
 To have persistent data, I have used MySql database.
 Refer the docker-compose and Dockerfile to setup your Frontend Application and Link it with MySql Database.

 ## The PIPELINE
-I have created a Continuous Integration and Continuous Delivery Pipeline using the below tools Git - Source Code Management
+I have created a Continuous Integration and Continuous Delivery Pipeline using the  tools

+Git - Source Code Management
 AWS -  For Jenkins, Nexus, Sonarqube and Dockerhost Servers Jenkins - Continuous Integration Tool